enketo/enketo/packages/enketo-express/tutorials/developing-with-kpi.md

 ### Common Issues:

 -   **Access denied for audio/video:** For local development, you may need to set specific permissions on Chrome (or your browser of choice) to allow access to audio/video from the unsafe development source.
-You can do that on Chrome by navigating to (`chrome://flags/#unsafely-treat-insecure-origin-as-secure`) and adding your local Enketo URL (e.g., `http://ee.kobo.local`).
+You can do that on Chrome by navigating to `chrome://flags/#unsafely-treat-insecure-origin-as-secure` and adding your local Enketo URL (e.g., `http://ee.kobo.local`).
 -   **Connection refused:** Verify that both services are running and the IP address is correct
 -   **API key mismatch:** Ensure the `ENKETO_API_KEY` matches in both configurations
 -   **Port conflicts:** Check that port 8005 is available for Enketo
--   **Enketo not starting:** Ensure that Kobotoolbox backend is running and that the `docker-compose.frontend.custom.yml` is correctly configured
+-   **Enketo not starting:** Ensure that KoboToolbox backend is running and that the `docker-compose.frontend.custom.yml` is correctly configured
 -   **KoboToolbox not starting:** Verify that Enketo is running and the sequence of starting services is followed correctly
+-   **Redis connection issues:** Ensure the Redis password in Enketo matches the one set during KoboToolbox installation.
+See the command to retrieve it in Step 3.
+-   **Local Enketo not loading on KoboToolbox:** If you see the default Enketo instance instead of your local one, ensure that the `extra_hosts` in `docker-compose.frontend.custom.yml` is correctly set to map `ee.kobo.local` to your **current** local IP address, you may need to set the IP again if you change networks.
+Also ensure that you selected `yes` when asked about adding additional settings to the front-end during KoboToolbox setup.
+See the questions and answers in Step 1.

 **Happy developing!**